UPDATED: NOVEMBER 11, 2022 | 3 MIN READ

 If you are younger and don’t have many medical needs, you should choose a plan with a lower monthly premium.
 You end up paying more since these plans come with high deductibles and out-of-pocket maximums.

 The most affordable plan in Georgia with a high out-of-pocket maximum is Anthem Catastrophic Pathway X Guided Access HMO 8550 (BlueCross BlueShield).
-The monthly premium averages $228 monthly for a 26-year-old.
+The monthly premium averages $228 monthly for a college student or 26-year-old.

 Cheapest health plan in Georgia with an HSA option